Harish Janartha: Career

 Janartha was a member of the National Students' Union of India from 1982 to 1986.
 Later, he continued to be active in the State Youth Congress from 1986 to 1994 and the District Congress Committee in Shimla from 1994 to 2000.
 He served as an executive council member (finance) at Himachal Pradesh University and as an executive member of the Pradesh Congress Committee from 2012 to 2022.

 He also served as a councilor of the Municipal Corporation in Shimla twice, first from 2002 to 2007 and then from 2007 to 2012.
 Later, he became the Deputy Mayor of the Municipal Corporation, Shimla, from 2007 to 2012.
 In April 2022, he became the vice president of the Himachal Pradesh Congress Committee.

-He won the 2022 Himachal Pradesh Legislative Assembly election from Shimla Assembly constituency representing the Indian National Congress and defeated his nearest rival and former MLA Suresh Bhardwaj.
-Thus, INC won after 15 years from this constituency.
+He won the 2022 Himachal Pradesh Legislative Assembly election from Shimla Assembly constituency representing the Indian National Congress and defeated his nearest rival Sanjay Sood.
+Thus, INC won after 15 years from this constituency and BJP lost it after 15 years.
 In 2017, he lost as an Independent candidate while he lost to the same candidate, Bhardwaj, in 2012 on Congress ticket.
 He rejoined the Indian National Congress in 2019.